renovatebot/renovate/docs/configuration.md

-    --recreate-closed [boolean]          Recreate PRs even if same ones were closed previously --rebase-stale-prs [boolean]         Rebase stale PRs (GitHub only) --maintain-yarn-lock [boolean]       Keep yarn.lock updated in base branch (no monorepo support) --labels <list>                      Labels to add to Pull Request --assignees <list>                   Assignees for Pull Request
+    --recreate-closed [boolean]          Recreate PRs even if same ones were closed previously --rebase-stale-prs [boolean]         Rebase stale PRs (GitHub only) --maintain-yarn-lock [boolean]       Keep yarn.lock updated in base branch (no monorepo support) --group-name <string>                Human understandable name for the dependency group --group-slug <string>                Slug to use for group (e.g. in branch name).
+Will be calculated from groupName if null
+    --labels <list>                      Labels to add to Pull Request --assignees <list>                   Assignees for Pull Request
     --reviewers <list>                   Requested reviewers for Pull Requests (GitHub only)